 Several blocks of York Road were closed, police said, and people were asked to avoid the area.

-This is the second reported police-involved shooting in Baltimore this year, though the first involving the Baltimore Police Department.
+This was the second reported police-involved shooting in Baltimore this year, though the first involving the Baltimore Police Department.
 A bailiff shot an an armed man at the East Baltimore District Courthouse in late January.
 The man shot himself and later died, officials said.

 Comments